Pediatric Orthopedic Surgeons treating Cavus Foot

 Soft-tissue surgery

 An over-pull of one of the lateral ankle muscles contributes to the cavus foot.
 On the outside of the ankle, this tendon may be released.
 This tendon can also be transferred to assist rectify the deformities of the ankle joint.
 Patients frequently complain of calf muscle discomfort.
 This might worsen the malformation or make a repair ineffective.
 It is treated by extending the Achilles tendon or a portion of the calf muscle.
 Also, this is frequently conducted by making one or more little cuts in the ankle or leg’s back.
-Finally, the plantar fascia might be tight.
-The plantar fascia is a cord-like formation on the end of your child’s foot that runs from the heel to the front part of the foot.
-A surgeon can perform a partial or complete release of the plantar fascia.

 Joint fusion

 Patients may have deformities that have harmed their joints.
 In certain circumstances, soft tissue operations or bone incisions would not be sufficient, and it could be essential to stop the joint from moving altogether.
+However, when addressing cavus foot, the primary objective is to correct issues without resorting to joint fusion.
+Preserving joint mobility is crucial for maintaining a range of movement and ensuring the foot functions naturally.

 Dorsiflexion osteotomy of the first metatarsal